howtomen/ArtAPI/readme.md

 <h3>TODO</h3>

-- Implement Logrus Logging levels and more logging aside from HTTP middleware logging
+- ~~Implement Logrus Logging levels and more logging aside from HTTP middleware logging~~
-    - implement log exporting to file which can be extracted from container
+    - ~~implement log exporting to file which can be extracted from container~~
 - Implement a safer way to handle config, ports, server info, passwords and other things
-- Implement Request validation
+- ~~Implement Request validation~~
 - Implement Tests
 - Implement CI
 - Implement k8s
+- Finish implementing Search endpoint

 <h3>Art Object  JSON Structure:</h3>